RinaldoBenaccetta/isidom/readme.md

 ### $toggleClass

-Toggle a class or a list of classes of an HTMLElement or of all HTMLElements of a nodeList or an HTMLCollection.
+Toggles a class or a list of classes of an HTMLElement or of all HTMLElements of a nodeList or an HTMLCollection.

-If in application, classes are toggled only on HTMLELement a few number of times, the best for minification would be to use this instead of $toggleClass :
+If in application, classes are toggled only on HTMLELement a few number of times, then the best for minification would be to not use $toggleClass, but instead use this :

     myElement[$classList].toggle(class)

-That's not apply if $forEach or other class and attributes manipulators are already used.
+That's doesn't apply if $forEach or other classes and attributes manipulators are already used.
 In this case, the best is to use $toggleClass.

 #### Parameters